wallet616/CenterElements/README.md

 * While there is `margin` set for the elements, and the `mode` is also set to `margin` - the original one will be ignored.
 The same situation occurs for `padding`.

 #### Versioning and changelog

 * v.
+1.1
+    - On `reload` function call all elements are going to be centralized, even for those added dynamically.

+* v.
 1.0
     - Creation of project and developing basic functions.